azravelic/house-price-prediction/README.md

-# Univartaite and Multivariate House price prediction using Linear regression
+# Univariate and Multivariate House price prediction using Linear regression